Skip to main content

 DAY 1: On Our Way!

-- Depart the U.S.
+• Depart the U.S.

 Overnight: Flight

-- We will light Shabbat candles and experience a Kabbalat Shabbat (Welcome to Shabbat) service together with your new friends overlooking the Old City.
+• We will light Shabbat candles and experience a Kabbalat Shabbat (Welcome to Shabbat) service together with your new friends overlooking the Old City.

-- Enjoy a delicious Shabbat Dinner with other HMI groups.
+• Enjoy a delicious Shabbat Dinner with other HMI groups.

-Meals: Dinner
+Meals: Breakfast/Lunch, Dinner

 Overnight: Jerusalem

-DAY 3: Shabbat & Constructing Your Five-Legged Table
+DAY 3: Introduction to the Five-Legged Table

-- Breakfast at the hotel.
+• Breakfast at the hotel.

-- The Five-Legged Table: Reflections on the Jewish Family: This session will provide a thought-provoking framework for the trip and for understanding the foundational aspects of Jewish identity and community.
+• The Five-Legged Table: Reflections on the Jewish Family: This session will provide a thought-provoking framework for the trip and for understanding the foundational aspects of Jewish identity and community.

-- Four Quarters, Three Religions, One City: Set off for a walking tour through the Old City of Jerusalem, we will explore the various quarters, to witness diverse communities, their history and holiness.
+• Four Quarters, Three Religions, One City: Set off for a walking tour through the Old City of Jerusalem.
+We will explore the various quarters to witness diverse communities, their history, and holiness.

-- Honeymoon Israel Conversation #1 “The Individual”: During our journey, there will be four Honeymoon Israel Conversations, which is dedicated time for the group to process our experience, explore big questions, and build a sense of community.
+• Honeymoon Israel Conversation #1 “The Individual”: During our journey, there will be four Honeymoon Israel Conversations—dedicated time for the group to process our experience, explore big questions, and build a sense of community.
 This will be followed by a memorable Havdalah (separation ritual to differentiate the week from Shabbat) ceremony to end Shabbat together.

 Overnight: Jerusalem

-- Breakfast at the hotel.
+• Breakfast at the hotel.

-- We’ll return to the Old City for lunch on your own and time to explore the shuk (market), a lively maze of shops filled with spices, crafts, and keepsakes that tell the story of this ancient city.
+• We’ll return to the Old City for lunch on your own and time to explore the shuk (market), a lively maze of shops filled with spices, crafts, and keepsakes that tell the story of this ancient city.

 Meals: Breakfast